 — Feedback received from school referral partners

-stART Success Through Art: campers create high-quality Visual Arts & Photography while developing interests and showcasing talents at the end of the session.
-STEM campers imagine, plan, design, and build a project and participate in activities using concepts in science, technology, engineering, and math.
-SLICE Campers participate in service learning projects and volunteerism while building leadership skills and community awareness.
+stART Success Through Art: campers create high-quality Visual Arts while developing interests and showcasing talents at the end of the session.
+SLICE campers participate in service learning projects and volunteerism while building leadership skills and community awareness.

-Venture Out campers participate in adventure activities and practice Outdoor Living & Leave No Trace skills before embarking on a 3 day adventure in the Maine outdoors.
+Explore and Outdoor Wilderness Leadership Skills campers participate in adventure activities and practice Outdoor Living & Leave No Trace skills while exploring the Maine outdoors.
 Sports Leadership campers strengthen basic athletic skills while building leadership qualities on and off the field and court.